List of members of the Board of Control for Cricket in India: Affiliated Members

 Membership of the Board of Control for Cricket in India is made up of Full Members and Associate Members.

 Full Members

 The majority of full members are state cricket associations.
 Each state is permitted one representative, except for Gujarat and Maharashtra, which have three.
-There are additional representatives from Indian Railways, Services and Universities.
+There are additional representatives from Indian Railways and Indian Armed Forces' Services.
 Changes recommended by the Lodha Committee included restricting full membership to state associations and limiting states to one full member, with the others becoming associate members, but these have not been fully adopted by the BCCI, with existing members retaining full membership except for Cricket Club of India (Mumbai) and National Cricket Club (Kolkata).

-Associate Members

-All members not meeting the criteria for full members are classified as associate members.
-They include: